electronicgore/PTBF-soundboard/README.md

 ## Soundbank collections
 * `soundbank_collections` (default: `None`): defines the soundboard collections for you to use; see [collections](#collections) for more details.
-* `soundbank_collections_permission` (optional): set the permission group for playing sounds from the soundbank collections.
-If unset, defaults to the value set in `soundbank_permission`.
-If that is not set either, defaults to unrestricted access.
 * `soundbank_collections_price` (optional): price for playing a sound from (any) collection.
 Per-collection prices are not implemented, sorry.
 If unset, defaults to the value set in `soundbank_default_price`.
 If that is not set either, defaults to `0`.

 ## Soundbank hotkeys